petehanssens/serverlessdays-anz/src/news/announcing-serverless-days-2019.md

 ### Venue

 More attendees means a bigger venue and we're having to say goodbye to our spiritual home in [St John's Church in Hoxton](http://www.stjohnshoxton.org.uk/).
-The new venue will be based out of [Imperial College London](https://www.imperial.ac.uk/).
+The new venue will be based out of [Imperial College ANZ](https://www.imperial.ac.uk/).

 The new venue allows us to cater for more attendees.
 We'd like to say a huge thank you to the previous venue team.
-Without them there would be no ServerlessDays London!
+Without them there would be no ServerlessDays ANZ!

 ### The Team

 (In Alphabetical Order)

-__Ant Stanley__ runs the ServerlessDays London meetup group, is the main driving force behind the Global Organising Team of ServerlessDays, and also does a mean impression of a GraphQL expert, whilst also knowing how to build awesome Serverless solutions.
+__Ant Stanley__ runs the ServerlessDays ANZ meetup group, is the main driving force behind the Global Organising Team of ServerlessDays, and also does a mean impression of a GraphQL expert, whilst also knowing how to build awesome Serverless solutions.
 He tweets at [@iamstan](https://twitter.com/iamstan) and blogs at [@iamstan](https://medium.com/@iamstan).

 __Ginny Follen__ is one of the new members to the team in 2019.
-Previously she was a Marketing Director for Optimizely based in London.
+Previously she was a Marketing Director for Optimizely based in ANZ.
 With many years running and sponsoring tech events, she brings a wealth of experience to the team.

 __Hanna Cevick__ is the other addition to the team this year.
-She's the head of marketing at Reason, a London based digital product agency, that is all in on Serverless technologies.
+She's the head of marketing at Reason, a ANZ based digital product agency, that is all in on Serverless technologies.
 She can be found on Twitter at [@bestofallhans](https://twitter.com/bestofallhans)

 __James Thomas__ works as the Developer Advocate Lead for Serverless at IBM Cloud.
 This mostly involves telling everybody how amazing Apache OpenWhisk (and IBM Cloud Functions) is...